mpedruski/MTL_Map/README.md

 * Text accompanying each location.

-Ultimately I can imagine the tour being deployed as a website after a transition to Rust once I have the framework worked out in Python (the project in part took off because I wanted something to work on in Rust).
+I can imagine the tour being deployed as a website after the ongoing transition to Rust is complete (the project in part took off because I wanted something to work on in Rust).

 ## Current status

-Currently the project is a Python based text-only tour that allows the user to move between locations along the cardinal directions.
-The data file is still being written, but if you really want to try the tour in it's current state let me know and I'll see what I can do.
+The spatial and temporal walking tours are complete, while the emotional walking tour has basic functionality.

 ## Files